thaliaarchi/nebula/optimization.md

 # Optimization strategies

+Interpreters that directly execute the Whitespace instruction set can optimize for instruction count by reducing to equivalent fewer instructions.
+This project no longer optimizes in the interpreter and instead optimizes while compiling.

 ## Instruction reductions

 - Replace `call l; ret` with `jmp l`
 - Replace `push n; push n` with `push n; dup`
 - Replace `copy n; copy n+1` with `copy n; dup`